Bosnia and Herzegovina–Turkey relations

 Bosnia and Herzegovina–Turkey relations are the bilateral relations between Bosnia-Herzegovina and Turkey.
 Bosnia and Herzegovina is a southeast European country, while Turkey is a transcontinental country with a small European part on the Balkan peninsula around Istanbul.
 Diplomatic relations between the two countries started on 29 August 1992.
-Bosnia and Herzegovina has one embassy in Ankara and two consulates in Istanbul and Izmir, while Turkey has one embassy in Sarajevo and one consulate in Mostar.
+Bosnia and Herzegovina has one embassy in Ankara and two consulates in Istanbul and İzmir, while Turkey has one embassy in Sarajevo and one consulate in Mostar.
 The two countries enjoy very warm diplomatic relations, due to historical and cultural ties dating back to the 15th century.
 There is a large population of Bosniaks in Turkey and a smaller community of Turks in Bosnia and Herzegovina.
 The Istanbul quarter of Yenibosna ("New Bosnia") is named in honour of the Bosnian community that has settled there since Ottoman times.

 Reflecting the close ties between the two nations, Bosnians and Turks are free to travel to each other's countries using only their national identification cards, without the need for a passport.

 Turkey gives full support to Bosnia and Herzegovina's NATO membership.